foysalkazi11/bloodConnect/PUSH_NOTIFICATIONS_WEB_LIMITATIONS.md

 ## 🚫 Why Push Notifications Don't Work on Web

-Your BloodConnect app is running on the **web platform**, but Expo's push notification system is designed exclusively for **native mobile devices** (iOS and Android).
+Your BloodLink app is running on the **web platform**, but Expo's push notification system is designed exclusively for **native mobile devices** (iOS and Android).
 Here's why:

 ### Technical Limitations